proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/namespace.md

 title: Namespace
 ---

-Namespaces allow you to [create an on-chain unique place](../guides/namespace/registering-a-namespace.md) for your business and your assets on the Sirius-Chain blockchain.
+Namespaces allow you to [create an on-chain unique place](../guides/namespace/registering-a-namespace.md) for your business and your assets on the Sirius Chain.

 ## Name